International Business Management M.Sc.

 Benefit from cultural diversity

-For the second semester, you will move to the British capital and attend the LSBU campus, which is well worth a visit.
+For the second semester, you will move to the British capital and attend the Bayes Business School campus, which is well worth a visit.
 Here you will meet students from all over the world–as is to be expected in the melting pot of this bustling global metropolis–and experience the impressive diversity of nationalities and cultures first-hand.
 Gain insights into other cultures and benefit both professionally and personally from learning about different ways of thinking and interacting.
 These interpersonal contacts are already a valuable foundation for future jobs, because as a manager in an international company you will have to coordinate and bring together people from different cultures and countries.
 Learning this during your studies will make your job in a management position easier.

 You can also make valuable contacts by making friends with people from all over the world.
 This enriches your personal life and your professional network, both of which are shaped by international diversity.